Rw1942/rallyflare/POSTMARK_SETUP.md

 }
 ```

-## What Rally Does
+## What Email2ChatGPT Does

-When Rally receives the webhook:
+When Email2ChatGPT receives the webhook:

 1. **Stores** the email in D1 database
 2. **Extracts** participants (To, Cc, etc.)